US STOCKS-Wall St rises; S&P 500 set for best year since 1997

 NEW YORK, Dec 31 (Reuters) - U.S. stocks advanced modestly on Tuesday, boosted by a solid consumer confidence reading, keeping the S&P 500 on track for its best year since 1997 and the Dow on pace to record its best performance since 1995.

 The S&P 500 is up 29.5 percent for the year and all 10 sector indexes will end the year in positive territory.
-The Dow is up 26 percent, as investors rode the Federal Reserve's extraordinary stimulus and expectations for improved growth in a year that had only the slightest of hiccups.
+The Dow is up 26.3 percent in 2013, as investors rode the Federal Reserve's extraordinary stimulus and the expectations for improved growth in a year that had only the slightest of hiccups.

 The Fed recently announced it will trim its monthly bond purchases in response to an improving economic picture, but that has still not deterred equities.

-Trading volume was once again light in U.S. markets, which will be closed Wednesday for the New Year's holiday.
+Trading volume was once again light with U.S. markets closed Wednesday for the New Year's holiday.
 With many traders away, the thin volume could make for greater volatility.

 The Conference Board, an industry group, said its index of consumer confidence rose to 78.1 from an upwardly revised 72.0 in November and above the expected 76.0 reading.

 "The market was kind of flat until the pieces of economic data came out, none of which were particularly exceptional, but it seemed to drive more buying," said Stephen Massocca, managing director at Wedbush Equity Management LLC in San Francisco.